 Withdrawals.
 After the drop period, students may withdraw themselves from classes with a grade of W recorded on their permanent academic record.
 No refunds are given.
-Students are responsible for withdrawing in person or submitting the withdrawal request in writing to the Office of Admissions and Records.
-Withdrawals may not be done online in the student portal, by telephone, or by email.
+Students are responsible for obtaining their intructor's signature and submitting the appropriate form either in person to the Office of Admissions and Records or emailing it admissions@parkland.edu.
+Withdrawals may not be done online in the student portal or by telephone.
 The deadline to withdraw is 5 p.m. on the last business day of the week before the last week of instruction.
 The specific dates for drops and withdrawal for standard class sessions are published online and in the class schedules.
-Students should consult class syllabi for withdrawal deadlines for nonstandard class lengths.
+Students should consult class syllabi for withdrawal deadlines for non-standard class lengths.
 Failing to withdraw properly from a class may result in receiving a failing grade of F for that class.